sudeepnarkar/Raddit/README.md

 # Raddit
-A link aggregator like Hacker News or Reddit with minimum viable features!
+A link aggregator like Hacker News or Reddit with minimum viable features.